microsoft/Maps/AzureMaps.md

 ## Official Microsoft Projects

+These are open-source, community-driven initiatives, created and maintained by the Azure Maps team, but are not part of the standard product or service offerings.

 | Project Name | Description |
 |-|-|
 | [Azure Maps Code Samples](https://github.com/Azure-Samples/AzureMapsCodeSamples) | A collection of code samples for using Azure Maps in web based apps. |